 De Oliveira killed ten girls and two boys and wounded ten other students.
-He committed his attack at the school he had attended from 1999-2002.
-He was 23 years old and gunned down children 12 to 15 years of age.53 Based on the available information, which is sketchy, it appears that de Oliveira was a psychotic shooter.
+He committed his attack at the school he had attended from 1999 to 2002.
+He was twenty-three years old and gunned down children of twelve to fifteen years of age.53 Based on the available information, which is sketchy, it appears that de Oliveira was a psychotic shooter.

-He was adopted and had a difficult life, reportedly suffering from psychological problems for years.54 His birth mother reportedly was schizophrenic and his history of mental health issues "point to him being a schizophrenic."55
+He was adopted and had a difficult life, reportedly suffering from psychological problems for years.54 His birth mother reportedly was schizophrenic, and his history of mental health issues "point to him being a schizophrenic."55

-His adoptive siblings said, "He was very alone, absent, closed up,"56 and that he never had friends.57 A former teacher described him as a quiet, shy boy who was harassed by his peers.58 His condition apparently deteriorated in the last year of his life.
+His adoptive siblings said, "He was very alone, absent, closed up"56 and that he never had friends.57 A former teacher described him as a guiet, shy boy who was harassed by his peers.58 His condition apparently deteriorated in the last year of his life.
 Eight months before the attack his mother died; after this, he left home and withdrew even more.
 Around this time he also was fired from his job as a messenger.
-Shortly before the attack his appearance and behavior changed; he became disheveled and was heard to say strange things.59 reveal "an angry, delusional character whose rambling messages parallel in part those left by the Virginia Tech student who killed 32 people [Seung Hui Cho]."60 De Oliveira was inspired by Cho, who he referred to as "a brother."
+Shortly before the attack his appearance and behavior changed; he became disheveled and was heard to say strange things.59

+De Oliveira left behind videos and writings that reportedly reveal "an angry, delusional character whose rambling messages parallel in part those left by the Virginia Tech student who killed 32 people [Seung Hui Cho]."60 De Oliveira was inspired by Cho, whom he referred to as "a brother."
 Like Cho, de Oliveira framed his attack within an ideology that justified his violence.
 He said, "Our fight is against cruel, cowardly people who take advantage of the kindness, the innocence, the weakness of people who are incapable of defending themselves."61 As with Cho, however, there was no connection between his ideology and his actions.
 Instead of acting on behalf of the weak and the innocent, he murdered them.